Charles-IV/sentbot/README.md

 Edit `discord-details.txt` appropietly.
 If you only want one admin, remove `OtherName#0000` and the comma.
 If you add admin (you can technically have infinite), just add `,OtherAdminName#0000` to the end of line 3. _Make sure there are no spaces!_ This may seem obvious, but I knew this, but made the mistake and spent ages trying to fix it.

+Remember if an admin changes their discord name, you will need to edit the file.

 You can edit and save this file while the bot is still running - no nead to restart it! (this will be a lifesaver until I figure out save/restore)

 Then run it (linux - `python3 sentbot1-discord.py`) and your bot should go online.
 Be sure to credit me and @SatanicBanana - remember that he gave me the code and let me upload it, and I'm making the code public.